FLUX-SE/all_docs/en_US/elixir_doc/5_User_interface.md

 ### Ch.
 Link Dynamic (6b)
 Make the channels' linkage dynamic according to the signal.
-It means: when On, the Channel Link will automatically move from 0 when High Dynamic (High transient) are detected and the desired value when no dynamic (low transient) are detected.
+It means: when activated, the Channel Link will automatically move from 0 when High Dynamic (High transient) are detected and the desired value when no dynamic (low transient) are detected.

 Unit: On/Off
 Default Value: Off

 ### Stages (7)
 Number of stages (passes or steps) used by the algorithm.
-Because the algorithm adapt itself to the audio material, doing multi stages allow for the processing to be even more precise and provide an even more natural sounding result.
+Because the algorithm adapt itself to the audio material, doing multi stages allows for the processing to be even more precise and provides an even more natural sounding result.
 For e.g. if the threshold is set to -3 dB and Stages set to 3: First stage will limit at -1dB, Second stage will limit at -2dB and third will limit at -3dB with analyzing done for each stage!

 Range: 1 to 12